TheRenegadeCoder/sample-programs-website/docs/projects/baklava/haskell/index.md

 -- Return a single line of the baklava line space asterisk = replicate space ' ' ++ replicate asterisk '*'

 ```

 {% endraw %}

-[Baklava](https://sampleprograms.io/projects/baklava) in [Haskell](https://sampleprograms.io/languages/haskell) was written by:
+Baklava in [Haskell](https://sampleprograms.io/languages/haskell) was written by:

 - Parker Johansen

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Mar 26 2019 01:21:45.
-The solution was first committed on Oct 20 2018 14:28:34.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution